kengz/aiva/README.md

 ## Next version

-**The next version** *of Jarvis is under development in a separate private repo.
-To prevent potential copyright issues the name will be changed away from JARVIS too.*
+**The next version** *of Jarvis is under development.
+To prevent potential copyright issues the name will be changed away from JARVIS too.* Update: it will be called `AIVA`, and is currently under the branch `aiva-v3`.

 **Timeline**: *late-March 2016.*